chengyutang/RLAV/README.md

 # RLAV
-A python framework for agent-based partially observable reinforcement learning
+A Python framework for agent-based partially observable reinforcement learning